mantisbt-plugins/csv-import/doc/readme.txt

 Function:
 _________

-Imports/update one or more issues from a CSV text file into Mantis.
+Imports/update one or more issues from a CSV text file into the current project of Mantis.

 Requirements: